Why Dubai Man-Made Islands Are Empty?

 Even the greatest hopes or the worst predictions are unlikely to be enough to overcome this barrier in the long run.

-See also Is Kevlar Bad for The Environment?
+See also Are Yachts Bad For The Environment?

 Other Causes of Empty Man-made Islands